iandennismiller/diamond-accounting/docs/process/clearing.rst

 Verify Balances
 ---------------

+When ``clear.sh`` is done running, it will display a balance.
+This balance should match your statement.
+If it does, then congratulations: your ledger is probably accurate!

 After an entire bank statement's worth of transactions have been cleared, it is time to compare the bottom line.
 Some statements - in particular, credit cards - like to hide the bottom line or confuse it with other sub-totals.
 There is only one bottom line that matters - and it **must** match your ledger's bottom line.

-With the statement still open, see whether the balance of all cleared transactions matches:
+You can also manually check the balance of all cleared transactions matches:

 ::